Constraining the dipole moments of the top quark: Acknowledgements

 \section{Acknowledgements}

 This work was initiated at the tmini workshop at the Weizmann Institute of Science.
 We thank the organizers for the inspiring atmosphere and great hospitality.
-We would like to thank Georgios Choudalakis, Christophe Grojean, Elin Bergeaas Kuutmann, Michele Redi, and Pekka Sinervo for useful discussions.
+We thank Christophe Grojean and Roberto Contino for pointing out typos in Eqs.~(6) and (8) in the first version of the paper.
+We would also like to thank Georgios Choudalakis, Elin Bergeaas Kuutmann, Michele Redi, Pekka Sinervo, David Straub and Joaquim Matias for useful discussions.
 M.P. would like to thank the Aspen Center for Physics where part of this work was completed.

 The work of M.P. was supported in part by the Director, Office of Science, Office of High Energy and Nuclear Physics, of the US Department of Energy under Contract DE-AC02-05CH11231.
 The work of J.F.K. was supported in part by the Slovenian Research Agency.
 The work of A.W. was supported in part by the German Science Foundation (DFG) under the Collaborative Research Center (SFB) 676.